gftruj/webzamples/aframe/controls/README.md

 | fly          | Whether or not movement is restricted to the entity's initial plane.     | false         |
 | wsAxis       | Axis that the vertical values act upon.                                  | z             |
 | wsInverted   | Whether the axis that the vertical axis should be inverted.              | false         |

+### See You around

+If you like it feel free to use it.
+If you think it COULD be useful - feel free to file an issue with an idea.